kirthiprakash/pingpong/README.md

 ## Features
 - Handles new user registrations
+- Allows logins from multiple devices.
+Messages addressed will be delivered to all active connections
 - Persists messages addressed to offline users and sends it when they become available
 - Checks for duplicate messages